Fraass/TestComplexityAll/EntireRange.md

 ![](EntireRange_files/figure-html/montecarlo firstdiff-1.png)<!-- -->

 This plot depicts the ~90% confidence envelope for a significant change in variance, keeping originations and extinctions as observed from fossil data.
-It depicts substantial swings in variance associated with the end of OAE1d, and a loss of variance coincident with the early Campanian.
-The Cenozoic is limited in significant changes, with only the midMiocene Climatic Optimum as a signficant increase and decrease.
+It depicts significant increases in variance associated with the end of OAE1d and the Aptian (OAE1a), and a loss of variance coincident with the early Campanian.
+The Cenozoic is limited in significant changes, with only the mid.
+Miocene Climatic Optimum as a signficant increase and decrease.

-Significantly low variance: late Eocene & Oligocene (*Sustained*) Signficantly high variance: Santonian
+Significantly low variance: late Eocene & Oligocene (_Sustained_)

+Signficantly high variance: Santonian

-Significantly high increase in variance: early Turonian (OAE2?), MMCO Significantly high decrease in varaince: late Turonian, early Campanian, MMCO,
+Significantly high increase in variance: Aptian (OAE1a?), early Turonian (OAE2?), MMCO

+Significantly high decrease in varaince: late Turonian, early Campanian, MMCO

+We assume here no relationship between the extant morpholgy and new species (meaning that the stochastic variance is likely too high),